 (Note: I am not affiliated with these companies and don’t earn anything for recommending these products.)

 A good coat is the most important article of clothing you can pack.
 Puffy down coats will be warm enough, but the issue I’ve found is that they don’t stay dry.
 It snows and rains a lot in Europe and, even with an umbrella, you can quickly find yourself soaked to the bone.
 To avoid this, look for coats with water resistant material and a hood.
 I’ve been very happy with the Arctic Down Parka from the North Face.

 I don’t know about you, but cold feet make me miserable.
 Wet feet are even worse.
 That’s where waterproof insulated boots come in handy.
 Standard Uggs are warm but can become sodden.
 Wellies provide excellent rain protection but tend to feel like frozen blocks of cement – even with fleece wellie socks.
-I’ve found that boots from LL Bean provide the perfect amount of protection.
-I wear the classic version paired with thick wool socks, but if you’re really worried about the cold or are heading to the Arctic, upgrade to the shearling-lined version.
+I’ve found that these LL Bean Boots provide the perfect amount of protection.
+I wear the classic option paired with thick wool socks, but if you’re really worried about the cold or are heading to the Arctic, upgrade to the shearling-lined version.
 Whatever you do, leave the heels and dress boots at home.
 Those cobblestones can be treacherous!